ETFs vs managed funds vs index funds

 Managed fund prices only update once per day (after market close).
 Transactions only process once per day (after market close).
 There’s no longer a point or a personal drive to check the portfolio during the day.
 Some find that the once per day updates allows you to detach your emotional connection from your portfolio.

-The managed funds also allow you to set up automated BPay directly in on pay day, which means you don’t need to look at your investments at all.
-Behavioural risk is one of the major risks and is discussed more in the following article on mitigating risks (however Pearler also offers automated investing and as a CHESS sponsored broker [1]).
+Previously, only the managed funds allowed you to set up automated investing, which means you don’t need to look at your investments at all.
+Behavioural risk is one of the major risks and is discussed more in the following article on mitigating risks.
+However, this is now offered for ETFs through several brokers, including VPI, Betashares Direct, Pearler, and others, some of which are CHESS sponsored brokers).

 Advantages of ETFs